 The Pug is one of the oldest dog breeds around.
 They originated in China, dating back from between 206 BC and 200 AD, and were companions to both Tibetan monks and Chinese royalty.
 Many speculate that these dogs are the descendants of the Pekingese breed.

-Pugs are uniquely small, with a sturdy square body and deep chest.
+These doggos are uniquely small, with a sturdy square body and deep chest.
 Don’t mistake their flat face and deep wrinkles that they’re mad or upset, it’s just how they look, but this fido is charming and playful.

-The strong-willed Pug isn’t aggressive but is intuitive and a people-pleaser instead.
-They need companions to keep happy, and will often fall into a depression if their owner isn’t around.
+The strong-willed Pug isn’t aggressive but is intuitive and a people-pleaser They need companions to keep happy, and will often fall into a depression if their owner isn’t around.

 What does a Teacup Bulldog look like?